SunilKumarPeela/CyberSecurityProjects/README.md

 <h1>SQL tool Filters</h1>

 >I have used SQL tool for filtering databases for the investigation.
 I have attached the document the steps I have done above

+<h1>Vulnarability Accessment</h1>

+> The vulnerability assesment is done and documented which is attached above.